Sellafield: Sellafield in popular culture

 A 2015 BBC Four documentary, Britain's Nuclear Secrets: Inside Sellafield, examined the various radiation leaks and incidents that have occurred at Sellafield over the years and the health risks that have arisen as a result.

 In 2016, Sellafield featured in an episode of the BBC series Panorama (TV series).
 The 30-minute documentary documented the many dangerous accidents and incidents that have occurred at the site over the years, and featured interviews with a mysterious whistleblower.

-Sellafield was the subject of Marilynne Robinson's 1989 book, Mother Country: Britain, the Welfare State, and Nuclear Pollution, a critique of British nuclear policy.
+The 2025 videogame Atomfall is set in an alternate history 1960s where the Windscale nuclear disasters turned much of the Lake District into a radioactive quarantine zone.